 Recordings can be scheduled ahead of time using the online technology request form.
 (Note: WSF faculty should reach out to their IT support team.)
 Once your recording request has been processed you will receive a confirmation email from the scheduling team outlining the details of your request.
 Recording requests sent within 2 business days of the event are considered last minute and are not guaranteed.

 Recordings can also be started in-room at the touch panel (this is not recommended for recurring recordings).
 Once logged in to the system, touch the Recording menu at the bottom right of the screen.
 The system will then walk you through confirming the in-room camera as well as the desired duration of your recording.
 When the recording has started, a red Recording box will appear at the top of the touch panel.

 How long will it take for my recording to be posted?

-All academic recording requests are made available via Canvas and may a few hours to process.
+All academic recording requests are made available via Canvas and may take a few hours to process.
 Once processed, recordings will appear in the Class Recordings tab of your Canvas site.
 (Please see the note in the previous section about backup recordings in Zoom.)

 All non-academic recordings are made available via a download and may take up to 48 hours to process.
 Once processed, a link will be sent to the requestor email so that the recording(s) can be downloaded.
 This link will be active for 2 weeks from the date it was sent out.

 Note: If you start a recording from the touch panel, send an email to firstname.lastname@example.org in order to retrieve it.